thelasteiko/neural-comp/README.md

 Press q+ENTER or CTRL+c to exit at any time.

+### Arguments

+The following command line arguments are recognized:

+* l, log  : Set the log level.
+Options are quiet, critical, sys, warn, and debug.
+* a, auto : Automatically try to connect when the program starts.

 ## Notes

 The app just links to the dll in the debug folder of the library.
 Make sure to build the library before you try to run the app.